borankux/sizer/README.md

 - 🔝 **Smart Sorting:** Automatically sorts the results from large to small, so you know where to start if you're trying to free up space.

 ## 🛠 Usage

-1. Clone the repository to your local machine.
-2. Navigate to the directory where you've cloned the project.
+1. Run `go install github.com@borankux/sizer` and it will be installed on your `GOPATH`
-3. Run the `sizer` tool.
+2. Run the `sizer` tool.
-4. Voila! 🎉 Get a clear list of all your folders, sorted by size.
+3. Voila! 🎉 Get a clear list of all your folders, sorted by size.

 ## 🤝 Contribute